yukonmakesgames/bombodoro/README.md

 Bombodoro is licensed under The MIT License, and is completely free of charge.
 Do whatever you want with it!

-The timer features the font [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P/about) by CodeMan38.
-The license is found alongside the font in the fonts folder.
+The timer features the fonts [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) and [Sour Gummy](https://fonts.google.com/specimen/Sour+Gummy).
+Their license is found alongside the font files in the fonts folder.

 ## 🙋‍♀️ Support